0xInfection/XSRFProbe/README.md

 ### Some Features:

-- [x] Has a powerful crawler which features continuous crawling and scanning.
 - [x] Performs [several types of checks](https://github.com/0xInfection/XSRFProbe/wiki/XSRFProbe-Internals#types-of-checks) before declaring an endpoint as vulnerable.
 - [x] Can detect several types of Anti-CSRF tokens in POST requests.
+- [x] Features a powerful crawler which features continuous crawling and scanning.
 - [x] Out of the box support for custom cookie values and generic headers.
 - [x] Accurate [Token-Strength Detection](https://github.com/0xInfection/XSRFProbe/wiki/XSRFProbe-Internals#token-randomness-calculation) and [Analysis](https://github.com/0xInfection/XSRFProbe/wiki/XSRFProbe-Internals#post-scan-token-analysis) using various algorithms.
 - [x] Can generate both normal as well as maliciously exploitable CSRF PoCs.